Anssi Suhonen: Loan to Jahn Regensburg

-On 3 January 2025, Suhonen was loaned out to Jahn Regensburg for the remainder of the season.
+On 17 January 2026, Suhonen was loaned out to Jahn Regensburg for the remainder of the season.
 Two weeks later on 17 January, Suhonen debuted for Regensburg in 2.
 Bundesliga, in a match against Hannover 96.

 Loan to Öster

 On 22 July 2025, Suhonen was loaned out to Swedish Allsvenskan club Öster for the remainder of the season.
 On 4 October, he scored his first goal for Öster, by a bicycle kick in a 3–0 home win over Halmstad.

+Odense Boldklub

+On 17 January 2026, Suhonen joined to Danish Superliga club OB on a deal that runs until the summer of 2029.

 International career

 Suhonen represented Finland at various youth national team levels.

 He made his debut for the Finland senior national team on 17 November 2022, in a friendly match against North Macedonia in Toše Proeski Arena, Skopje.